Ratio of Debt-to-Income

-For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything.
+The first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the full payment.

-The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
-Recurring debt includes credit card payments, auto payments, child support, etcetera.
+The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.

 For example: